jagadeep18/Elevate_Labs_Internship_Project_Steganography_Tool/README.md

 Tkinter (built-in)

-tkinterdnd2 (optional for drag-and-drop)
+tkinterdnd2 (optional)

-Web Version
+✅ Web Version
 React + TypeScript + Vite

 TailwindCSS

-JavaScript (for steganography logic)
+JavaScript (steganography logic)

 ⚠️ Notes

-Always use PNG/BMP formats to avoid corruption from image compression.
+📌 Use PNG or BMP files only — JPEG may corrupt hidden data.

-Drag-and-drop functionality requires tkinterdnd2 (Python version).
+🔐 AES encryption is optional but highly recommended for privacy.

-AES encryption is optional but recommended for sensitive data.
+📂 Drag-and-drop is enabled in both versions (requires tkinterdnd2 in Python).

 👨‍💻 Author

-Developed by Jagadeep Gorantla
+Developed by: Jagadeep Gorantla
-💼 Internship Project @ Elevate Labs
+🧑‍💻 Internship Project @ Elevate Labs